 Improving the experience of your users will take everybody in your organisation.
 They will have to become focused on customer service, change the ways they work and embrace digital tools.
 That means you will need a program of digital training and education designed to shift company culture.

 I’ve never taken home so much knowledge from a one day course before.
 Paul was an excellent trainer, full of knowledge and keen to learn about my business so as to make the session as useful as possible.
-Highly recommended.
-Alex Summer, John Greed Jewellery
+Highly recommended Alex Summer, John Greed Jewellery

 But many people are reluctant to change.
-Even if they are willing, organisations can have engrained cultures that are hard to change.
+Even if they are willing, organisations can have engrained cultures that are hard to shift.
 Also, most people in your company will not be digitally savvy, which creates more challenges.

 Motivational presentations.
 If you can excite and enthuse people, they are much more open to change.
 That is why my first step is often to present to as many members of staff as possible.
-By passionately extolling the benefits of a user and digitally centric culture it is possible to gain goodwill.
+By passionately extolling the benefits of a user and digitally centric culture, it is possible to gain goodwill.
 The goodwill needed to get people listening.

 - In person training, where I run a workshop or presentation on site.